-The student will be responsible for providing all official transcript(s) during the semester before being accepted into a curriculum program.
+The student will be responsible for providing their official high school transcript(s) before being allowed to register for the following semester.
 Receipt of an official transcript confirming an Associate Degree or higher from a regionally accredited institution will exempt the student from providing a high school completion transcript.

-3. Take the College placement test to measure performance in the following areas: reading, writing, and math.
-The student will be made aware of any deficiencies in these areas and will be assigned to the appropriate developmental education course.
+- 3. Take the College placement test to measure performance in the following areas: reading, writing, and math.
+The student will be made aware of any deficiencies in these areas and will be assigned to the appropriate developmental education course. - a.

-a.
 The Associate Degree Nursing and Practical Nursing programs have special admission requirements.
-A college counselor can provide additional information.

-b.
-An applicant who holds an associate's degree or higher is not required to take the College placement test.

-4. Students who test into DRE-096 Integrated Reading and Writing I or DRE-097 Integrated Reading and Writing II must take a Computer Skills assessment during the admissions process.
-Students who score below the cut score on the Computer Skills Assessment will be required to take CIS-070 Fundamentals of Computing.
-Students who score at or above the cut score will take CIS-110 Introduction to Computers as required by their program of study.

-5. Talk with a counselor about your College placement test results and your educational goals.
+A college counselor can provide additional information. - b.
+An applicant who holds an associate's degree or higher from a regionally accredited institution may not be required to take the College placement test.
+Developmental credit will be given based upon the student's previous math and English credits. - 4.
+Students who test into DRE-096 Integrated Reading and Writing I, DRE-097 Integrated Reading and Writing II, DRE-098 Integrated Reading and Writing III must take a Computer Skills assessment during the admissions process.
+Students who score below the cut score on the Computer Skills Assessment will be required to take CIS-070 Fundamentals of Computing. - 5.
+Talk with a counselor about your College placement test results and your educational goals.